 Lastly, if you are more daring and are looking for things to do in Canada to get your adrenaline pumping, you can try the “Edge Walk” where you get to walk the circumference of the tower from outside (of course strapped into a harness).

-Filled with tons of Victorian-era industrial architecture this is a really unique idea for what to visit in Canada.
+Filled with tons of Victorian-era industrial architecture, this is a really unique idea for visiting Canada.
 It’s a designated National Historic Site of Canada and features more than 40 heritage buildings!

-Nowadays you can hit these cobblestone streets for the Toronto Christmas Market in December or simply choose to explore indie hot spots, art shows, and specialty breweries during the rest of the year.
+Nowadays, you can hit these cobblestone streets for the Toronto Christmas Market in December or choose to explore indie hot spots, art shows, and specialty breweries during the rest of the year.

-One of the Canadian Islands to visit is this here: Also known as “The Island”, it is only a 13-minute ferry ride from downtown Toronto.
-While the island is small at only about 3 miles long, it is still one of the best places to see in Canada.
+One of the Canadian Islands to visit is this here: Also known as “The Island,” it is only a 13-minute ferry ride from downtown Toronto.
+While the island is small at only about 3 miles long, it is still one of the best places to see in East Canada.

 This is a relaxing way to see the beautiful islands of the St. Lawrence River.
 Opt for the longer 3-hour cruise so you can really see as much as possible.

-There are over 1,800 islands in the river and it’s definitely one of the places to go in Canada that you must-see.
-If you like variety, these islands are one of the best places to see in eastern Canada.
-Some of the islands are private, some are small spots of nature dotted in the middle of the river and some are home to mansions or even castles (such as Boldt castle).
+There are over 1,800 islands in the river, and it’s definitely one of the places to go in Canada that you must see.
+Some of the islands are private, some are small spots of nature dotted in the middle of the river, and some are home to mansions or even castles (such as Boldt Castle).

 This is Canada’s oldest prison!
-It was actually closed to the public for 180 years but is now available to tour and it a very interesting attraction.
+It was actually closed to the public for 180 years but is now available to tour, and it is an exciting attraction.
 In addition to being the oldest Canadian prison, it is also one of the most notorious.

 It may seem like an odd thing to do during your travel to Canada, but it is worth it, the history is pretty fascinating!

-The Waterfront Pathway is a lovely walking path connecting downtown to Emma Martin Park.
+Then it is time to check out the Waterfront Pathway, which is a lovely walking path connecting downtown to Emma Martin Park.
 It is a really nice activity to explore the pathway and all the different places along the way.

-The pathway connects to several parks as well as various historic sites including the Bellevue House and Kingston penitentiary.
+The pathway connects to several parks and various historic sites, including the Bellevue House and Kingston Penitentiary.

 If you have the time, seeing everything via the Waterway Path is a nice leisurely way to enjoy the path itself as well as all the stops along it.
 Bring a picnic to lunch at one of the parks during midday!

-Click here to find the best rates for accommodation in Kingston– if you are looking for a great mid-range hotel check out Downtown Kingston- Residence Inn Water’s Edge
+🛏️ If you are looking for a great mid-range hotel, check out Downtown Kingston- Residence Inn Water’s Edge.

-The last of your cities to visit in Canada should be Montreal.
+Then it is time to visit Montreal.
 Keep reading to find out why…

 The Botanical Gardens here are amazing!
 They have several outdoor gardens as well as greenhouse gardens and multiple themed gardens.

-Old Montreal is full of Canada points of interest and in addition to the famed Basilica, Capel and City Hall there is also a great market (Bonsecours) and some gorgeous historical mansions as well.
+Old Montreal is full of attractions.
+In addition to the famed Basilica, Capel, and City Hall, there is also a great market (Bonsecours) and some gorgeous historical mansions.

-It’s very easy to get around by foot and in addition to the sights of Old Montreal itself, there are several museums and galleries here worth visiting too.
+It’s effortless to get around on foot, and in addition to the sights of Old Montreal itself, there are several museums and galleries here worth visiting too.

 Located in Old Montreal, this is a stunning piece of architecture.

-It is done in the gothic revival style and the interior is colorful and gorgeous.
-You can visit just to explore (there is a small entry fee) or you can attend a mass or choir session to hear the talented singers.
+It is done in the gothic revival style, and the interior is colorful and gorgeous.
+You can visit to explore (there is a small entry fee), or you can attend a mass or choir session to hear the talented singers.

-In the evenings they also do a cool light show here called “And Then There was Light” which is a different way to see the church and to learn about its history.
+In the evenings, they also do a cool light show called “And Then There was Light,” which is a different way to see the church and learn about its history.

 Of all the places to visit in Canada, Montreal is definitely known for its food!
-The city is a foodie’s paradise with tons of options including their famed French restaurants.
+The city is a foodie’s paradise with tons of options, including its famed French restaurants.
 Take a food tour with a local guide to find the best-hidden spots and taste various options in one day- definitely worth it!

-Click here to find the best rates for accommodation in Montreal– if you are looking for a good mid-range hotel in Montreal check out Montreal- Le Petit Hotel.
+🛏️ If you are looking for a good mid-range hotel in Montreal, check out Montreal- Le Petit Hotel.

-I hope you have gotten some great inspiration here for the best places to see on an east Canada road trip – there are so many beautiful places in East Canada that it is hard to choose from but with the tips mentioned above, you are perfectly prepared for your Canada trip!
+I hope you have gotten some great inspiration here for the best places to see on an East Canada road trip.
+There are so many beautiful places that it is hard to choose from, but with the tips mentioned above, you are perfectly prepared for your trip!

 About the Author